How it works

 Fun fact: The famous Yamaha piano found within the station was donated by Elton John after his impromptu public performance at St. Pancras in February 2016.
 Since then, it is open for use by anyone and has been played by some well-known personalities such as John Legend and Jools Holland.

 More than just a train station, St. Pancras has become a beautifully-restored historic site that’ll leave you in awe.
-In fact, the terminal is considered a destination in its own right, featuring various shops, restaurants, and more.
+In fact, the terminal is considered a destination in its own right, with shops, restaurants, and more.
 Aside from the fun things to do inside the station, there are also plenty of attractions nearby that are easily accessible from St. Pancras.
-Bounce recommends some of the best things to do within and around St. Pancras station.
+So drop your bags off at a nearby luggage storage service and experience some of the best things to do within and around St. Pancras station.

 Explore St. Pancras and discover some quirky finds such as the famous Yamaha piano of Elton John, the statue of John Betjeman, and the replica of the Dent Clock.